hydrateRoot lets you display React components inside a browser DOM node whose HTML content was previously generated by react-dom/server.

 • optional options: An object with options for this React root.

-• Canary only optional onCaughtError: Callback called when React catches an error in an Error Boundary.
+• optional onCaughtError: Callback called when React catches an error in an Error Boundary.
 Called with the error caught by the Error Boundary, and an errorInfo object containing the componentStack.

-• Canary only optional onUncaughtError: Callback called when an error is thrown and not caught by an Error Boundary.
+• optional onUncaughtError: Callback called when an error is thrown and not caught by an Error Boundary.
 Called with the error that was thrown and an errorInfo object containing the componentStack.

 • optional onRecoverableError: Callback called when React automatically recovers from errors.
 Called with the error React throws, and an errorInfo object containing the componentStack.
 Some recoverable errors may include the original error cause as error.cause.